-Dr. Patel is working with Kenny Tao, Ph.D., assistant professor of biomedical engineering, and his engineering lab to construct and test optical coherence tomography (OCT) for intraoperative use during ophthalmic surgeries.
+Dr. Patel worked with Kenny Tao, Ph.D., assistant professor of biomedical engineering, and his engineering lab to construct and test optical coherence tomography (OCT) for intraoperative use during ophthalmic surgeries.
 This imaging modality would provide the surgeon with dynamic, real-time feedback to assist with surgical maneuvers and potentially improve outcomes.

 Ryan Hsi, M.D.